kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 Ride a bike, exercise at home, cook your own food.

-So it's 2020, I'm 34 and now I realize, a bright future requires a big sacrifice.
+So it's 2020, I'm 35, and now I realize a bright future requires a big sacrifice.

 I'm now strongly thinking thoughts that the younger me would disagree with.